sheldonnnn007/IBM_DA/1_Introduction to Data Analytics/W3_GatheringandWranglingData/4 Vi.md

    - ﻿How did you interact with your teammates during the course of the project?
    - ﻿What was the outcome of your efforts?

    > **As a qualified team player,** it's essential to adapt to a new team quickly.
-I'd like to share an experience where I had to team up with three unfamiliar people to complete a project.
-Our tutor randomly assigned us to a group.
+I'd like to share one of my experience where I had to team up with three unfamiliar people to complete a project.
+Our tutor assigned us to a group randomly.
    >
    > **Once** we were placed into our group, the first thing we did was hold a meeting to introduce ourselves.
-I shared my background, skills, and interests, mentioning that I'm a tech-<u>savvy</u> student and can take more technical tasks if needed.
-I encouraged my teammates to do the same, which helped us understand each other's strengths and areas of expertise.
+I shared my background, skills, and hobbies expecially my strength what I can contribute to this team project.
+I encouraged my teammates to do the same, which helped us understand each other and what parts we good at.
    >
-   > **Throughout** the project, we assigned tasks based on our strengths and interests.
-The process wasn't always smooth sailing.
-At one point, I disagreed with a teammate, and we held different opinions.
-We couldn't reach an agreement during the team meeting, so we had a one-on-one discussion to resolve the issue.
-In the end, we found a compromise; sometimes, there isn't a perfect choice, but effective communication and understanding can lead to a relatively better agreement.
-After outlining our plan, we held online team meetings twice a week to discuss our progress, address problems, and find solutions to keep the project on track.
+   > **Throughout** the whole project, we first assigned tasks based on our strengths and interests.
+After outlining our plan, we held online team meetings twice a week to discuss our progress and propose questions on chat group whenever, we help each other and address our problems togather.
+We did not let anyone lost and keep the project on the right way.
    >
    > **Finally** we delivered the project on time and received an great score.
-More importantly, we worked together <u>harmoniously</u>, and we've maintained our friendships to this day.
+More importantly, we worked together <u>harmoniously</u>, and we have maintained our friendships to this day.
    >
-   > To summarize, When I join a new team, I focus on getting to know each other, understanding everyone's strengths, and hold Agile values for collaboration.
+   > To summarize, When I join a new team, I focus on getting to know each other, understanding everyone's strengths, and hold an Agile value in collaboration.

 6. Describe a time when you adopted a creative approach to overcome a major setback